Solid State Logic SL 4000: Second-hand market

 Even though Solid State Logic ceased manufacturing SL 4000 Series consoles in 2002, there is still demand for these large-format analog recording consoles which supports a large second-hand market and a number of third-party companies offering spare parts.

 The SL 4000 B serial number 11, originally purchased by Le Studio in Montreal where it was used from 1980-1985, recording such albums as Rush's Moving Pictures, is now in use at Tree Sound Studios in Atlanta.

 The SL 4000 E serial number #001 is currently in service at Sonic Ranch Recording Studios in Tornillo, Texas.
 The SL 4000 E (with upgraded G+ computer) from Genesis' The Farm Studio now in use at Essex Recording Studios.
 The SL 4000 E originally built in 1984 for Battery Studios in London was purchased and refurbished in 2018 for use at 2noisy studio in Azpetia, Spain.

 The SL 4000 G+ Special Edition console previously used at Roundhouse Recording Studios in London was purchased by Massive Attack in 2005 for use in their new studio facility.
 The SL 4000 G+ from Eden Studios is now in use at Blue Bell Hill in Kent, England.
 SL 4000 G+ previously used at Real World Studios and at AIR Studios is now in use at Abbey Recording Company.

 Recreations and software emulations

-The signature sounds of the SL 4000 E Series EQ, as well as the G Series EQ and Bus Compressor are still in demand, and as such they have been re-created by SSL and included as a feature marketed in new SSL products.
+The signature sounds of the SSL 4000 E Series EQ, as well as the G Series EQ and Bus Compressor are still in demand, and as such they have been re-created by SSL and included as a feature marketed in new SSL products.

 Additionally, SSL and Universal Audio have developed and introduced SSL-branded software plug-in recreations of those E Series and G Series console features.